 Hi there!
 Thanks for visiting.

 Prior to joining ivoh, I was Interim Executive Editor and Managing Editor of The Poynter Institute’s media news site, Poynter.org.
+While at Poynter, I wrote and edited stories about the media industry — both breaking news pieces and best practices pieces.
+My reporting and social media presence were recognized multiple times during my tenure at the institute.
 In 2013, I was named one of the top 50 female innovators in digital journalism.
-In 2012, I was featured on a list of the top 100 Twitter accounts every journalism student should follow and was named a Mirror Award finalist for outstanding media reporting.
+In 2012, I was featured on a list of the top 100 Twitter accounts every journalism student should follow, and I was named a Mirror Award finalist for outstanding media reporting.

 As time allows, I write freelance pieces and personal essays.
 Most recently, I co-authored a public media report called “Break Form: Making stories with and for the people,” which was published on The American Press Institute’s website and led by the Association of Independents in Radio (AIR).

 I graduated with honors from Providence College in 2007 and earned a certificate in nonprofit management from Duke University in 2015.
 I grew up outside of Boston, lived in St. Petersburg, FL, for 10 years and now live near Austin, Texas, with my husband, 2-year-old daughter and 1-year-old son.
 You can reach me at firstname.lastname@example.org and find me on Twitter at @MallaryTenore.